OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 **1\.
 Information We Collect and Receive**

-We collect several different types of information in order to provide Services to you, including:
+We collect several different types of information to provide Services to you, including:

 **Customer Account and Registration Data:** This includes information you provide to create your account with us or register for events, webinars, surveys, etc. and may include, first and last name, billing information, a password and a valid email address.